“Sunflowers” by Vincent van Gogh

-In this painting, the flowers are built up with thick brushstrokes, the impasto technique evokes the texture of the seed-heads.
+In this painting, the flowers are built up with thick brushstrokes to evoke the texture of the seed-heads.
 Van Gogh wrote to his brother:

 “I am working at it every morning from sunrise on, for the flowers fade so quickly.
 I am now in the fourth picture of sunflowers.
 This fourth one is a bunch of 14 flowers … it gives a singular effect.”

 Sunflowers were symbolic of happiness for Van Gogh, and it was painted during a period of optimism when Van Gogh awaited the arrival of his hero, the avant-garde painter Paul Gauguin.
-The lonely painter had moved to Arles, where he dreamed of setting up a community of artists with Gauguin as its mentor.
+The lonely painter had moved to Arles, where he dreamed of establishing a community of artists with Gauguin as its mentor.

 - Starry Night